Our dog truck is a 1998 Ford Expedition, while our

 or unloaded with the rig carrier in place.

-The two larger dogs (Okemo and Sobo) each have their
+The two larger dogs (Okemo and Sobo) each had their

 own dog box on the lower level.
 T-Bone and Zoë

-each have their own dog box on the upper level, complete
+each had their own dog box on the upper level, complete

 with a "bay window" and view.
-Puppy Acadia
+Acadia, then

 We built the boxes as light as possible.
 The floor